-Vincent Van Gogh is probably the strongest icon of a suffering artist.
+Vincent Van Gogh is probably the strongest icon of a suffering artist in modern art history.
 He was tortured by violent mood swings and attacks of confusion through his whole adult life and had infamously cut off his ear during the fight with his friend Paul Gauguin.
 And yet, Vincent Van Gogh preserved long enough to create some of the most beautiful oil paintings in human history.
 And certainly, painting has helped him endure it for so long.
 If you carefully consider the severity of his still-mysterious condition, the fact that he took his own life after his state has deteriorated is not really a defeat.
 While many people in his state have had their entire lives wasted in mental institutions, reducing them to a plant-like state of being, Vincent Van Gogh managed to overcome great difficulties to create groundbreaking art for many years.

 Jean Michel Basquiat - The darkness

 The same pattern of suffering appears in many life stories of contemporary artists as well.
 Jean-Michel Basquiat is a perfect example of this.
-This American contemporary artist and painter seemed to be struck by bad luck from very early on.
+This American contemporary art representative painter seemed to be struck by bad luck from very early on.
 He had a traffic accident as a child, his family fell apart, and his mother was taken to a mental institution when he was only 13.
 He dropped out of high school, got into fights with his father, and left home at an early age.
 He got addicted to heroin, which is what killed him in the end, at the young age of 27.
 Nevertheless, during his lifetime, the severity of his troubles seemed to have fueled his art.
 He took on a specific contemporary painting that made him famous after he dropped out of high school and joined an informal art school his father didn’t approve of.
 He was willing to risk the confrontation with the law by doing street art which made him famous.
 Sadly, as with many artists of that time, his spirit wasn’t strong enough to endure the last big temptation that the drug was.